 - Salt and pepper to taste

-- 1 tablespoon extra virgin olive oil
+- 1 Tablespoon extra virgin olive oil

-- 1/2 red onion very thinly sliced
+- 1/2 red onion thinly sliced

-- 1 tablespoon maple syrup
+- 1 Tablespoon honey or maple syrup

-- 1/2 teaspoon vinegar (cider white wine, white balsamic)
+- 1/2 teaspoon white wine vinegar

 - 1 head radicchio